nexuslrf/composition_rendering/README.md

 - The envmap rendering part is inspired by [nvdiffrec](https://github.com/nvlabs/nvdiffrec).
 - The albedo and metarial rendering part is adopted from [MaterialFusion](https://github.com/yehonathanlitman/MaterialFusion).
+- [InfiniGen](https://github.com/princeton-vl/infinigen) for setting up the Blender as a standalone Python package.

 ## License